amaranth-lang/amaranth/docs/start.rst

 Getting started
 ###############

 This section demonstrates the basic Amaranth workflow to provide a cursory overview of the language and the toolchain.
-See the :doc:`tutorial <tutorial>` for a step-by-step introduction to the language, and the :doc:`language guide <lang>` for a detailed explanation of every language construct.
+See the :doc:`tutorial <tutorial>` for a step-by-step introduction to the language, and the :doc:`language guide <guide>` for a detailed explanation of every language construct.

 ..
 TODO: add link to build system doc
 ..
 TODO: add link to more complex examples?